2nd Dec 2016, 10:00am to 4:00pm

 Many have adapted the Research Skill Development (RSD) Framework so that the concepts underlying it are useful in their context.
 Example modifications include the Work Skill Development (WSD) framework for WIL, or the Optimising Problem Solving (OPS) pentagon for Engineering.
 The resulting family of models is called MELT: Models of Engaged Learning and Teaching.

 MELT provides a variety of models that share core features and that can help you facilitate student cognitive engagement with content while developing a raft of thinking skills.
-You will walk away from the seminar with a version of MELT that you have adapted so that it will work for your students.
-You will walk away from the workshop with a plan to implement your MELT.

 Registration and Coffee: 10am.

 Part A 10.30-12.30 Learn about or retune your understanding of the six facets of thinking in the MELT and adapt these to your context in a collaborative environment.

 Part B 1.30-4.00 Use your adapted version of MELT to plan specific learning activities.

 This workshop is geared towards all involved in educating students: academics, sessional staff, professional staff, peer-support students, PhD supervisors.